 By 9 am, we easily made our way off the ship to wait for Michelle and Carlo to pick us up in front of the passenger cruise terminal in Perth.
-In the flurry of activity we’d failed to ask for a description of their car.
+In the flurry of activity, we did not ask for a description of their car.

-Tom remembered they’d purchased a new Mustang from our continuing contact on Facebook since we met them on a cruise in April from Sydney to Singapore.
-In no time at all, we saw them both approaching us, arms open wide for big Aussie welcomes and hugs.
+Tom remembers that they had bought a new Mustang from our on-going Facebook contact since we met them on a cruise in April from Sydney to Singapore.
+In no time, we saw them both come close to us, arms wide open for great Aussie welcomes and embraces.

 It was a cloudy and rainy day which didn’t put a damper on our day.
-They drove us through many beautiful areas of Perth enabling us to see their beloved city.
-The dense clouds hindered our views and photos but at least we got the concept and charm of some of the many highlights of the Twin Cities of Perth and Fremantle.
+They took us through many beautiful parts of Perth allowing us to see their beloved town.
+The dense clouds hindered our views and photos, but at least we got the concept and charm of some of the many highlights of the Twin Cities of Perth and Fremantle.

-Although photos weren’t as good as we’d have liked the day spent together was undoubtedly the greatest point of all.
-They’d both taken the day off work to be with us which we fully appreciated.
+Although the photos were not as good as we would have liked the day spent together was without any doubt the biggest point of all.
+They had both taken a day off to be here, and we appreciate that.

 |Boats at the marina.|

-After a tour through Perth and Fremantle we ended up at a large shopping mall as huge as any major mall in the US.
+After a tour through Perth and Fremantle, we ended up in a large shopping mall as big as any major shopping mall in the US.
 Tom and Carlo joined us at the mall, later taking off to let Michelle and I do some shopping while he took Tom to his jewelry shop where he and his staff make exquisite custom jewelry with gems and fine metals from all over the world.

-I definitely needed a few clothing items and Michelle proved to be an ideal shopping companion.
+I really needed a few clothes and Michelle turned out to be a perfect shopping companion.
 It had been so long since I’d shopped in a mall of this caliber, let alone with another woman.
 I felt like a kid in a candy store, my eyes darting about over the massive number of stores, products and concepts, many of them entirely new in my limited exposure to shopping.

 We darted from shop to shop.
-Eventually, I found four shirts, a belt and a pair of pants that fulfilled all of my expectations.
-Although each item was pricier than I’d have liked, most were on sale, of very high quality and entirely wash and wear, a must in our world of travels.
+In the end, I found four shirts, a belt and pants that met all my expectations.
+Although each item was more expensive than I would have liked, most were on sale, of very high quality and entirely wash and wear, a must in our world of travel.

 A few hours later, the guys returned to the mall, easily found us per Michelle’s call to Carlo and we all had lunch in the food court.
-We’d wanted to take them to an special restaurant for lunch but they insisted they’d be thrilled to eat in the food court.
+We’d wanted to take them to a special restaurant for lunch, but they insisted they’d be thrilled to eat in the food court.
 Tom was eyeballing the McDonalds restaurant.

-I was concerned I wouldn’t be able to find anything that would work for my way of eating.
+I was worried that I couldn’t find anything that would work for the way I eat.
 Lo and behold, there were many low carb, gluten free options and I had a delicious salad with salsa, guacamole, chicken salad and veggies that tasted as good as any meal I’d had in years.
-I couldn’t recall the last time I’d had Mexican food in a restaurant.
+I couldn’t remember the last time I ate Mexican in a restaurant.

-Of course, Tom enjoyed his cheeseburger and fries from McDonalds while the rest of us dined on items from separate locations.
+Of course, Tom enjoyed his cheeseburger and McDonald’s fries while the rest of us dined on items from various places.
 The last time we’d had a meal in a food court was back in the US at least five or six years ago, long before I began this way of eating.

 |Swan River in Perth/Fremantle.|

-Back in the terminal, the return process for the back-to-back cruise was quick and painless..no queues, no check in lines and only one fast pass through security with our new SeaPass cards in hand.
-Soon we were back in our familiar cabin, dressing for the evening and ready for the 5 pm muster drill which is required that all consecutive passengers attend.
+Back in the terminal, the return process for the back-to-back cruise was quick and painless with no queues, no check in lines and only one fast pass through security with our new SeaPass cards in hand.
+Soon we were back in our familiar cabin, dressing for the evening and ready for the 5:00 pm muster drill which is required that all consecutive passengers attend.

 By 5:30 we were back on the elevator to the 13th floor to see our friends, Lois and Tom and Cheryl and Stan in the Diamond Lounge for more ‘free” drinks, laughter and more of the pure pleasure of spending time with special people.